apalache-mc/apalache/docs/src/tutorials/pbt-and-tla.md

  - Explicit state enumeration with TLC was extremely slow.
 This is not very surprising, as TLC has to deal with relatively large state spaces here.
-   Since TLC implements breadth-first search, it has to enumerate a massive number of states, before it increases the depth.
+   Since TLC implements breadth-first search, it has to enumerate a massive number of states before it increases the depth.

 It is also important to understand all kinds of controls that we have over the search process in the tools.
 For instance, removing the "transfer" transaction